python-websockets/websockets/docs/topics/deployment.rst

 How do I start a process?
 .........................

-Run a Python program that invokes :func:`~server.serve`.
+Run a Python program that invokes :func:`~asyncio.server.serve`.
 That's it.

 Don't run an ASGI server such as Uvicorn, Hypercorn, or Daphne.
 They're alternatives to websockets, not complements.